jsteiner/borealis/README.md

 1. Takes _n_ colors from the image as cluster centers
 2. Adds the rest of the colors to the cluster which they are closest to
 3. Finds the average color in each cluster, setting the results as new cluster centers
-4. Empties each cluster, except for the new center, and repeats steps 2-3 for _k_ iterations
+4. Empties each cluster, except for the new center, and repeats steps 2-3 until convergance has been reached

 ## Contributing